tonamatos/wiederhold-notes/content/MAT246/1/Introduction.md

 X\in X\quad\iff\quad X\notin X
 $$

 I have arrived at a contradiction.
-How do we resolve this?
+How do you resolve this?
 One way is to make rules that govern what things can be sets.
 These rules should not allow $X$ to be a set, to avoid this paradox.

 Evidently, the problem of making a set of rules that will disallow **all** paradoxes is much more complicated than you might think.